gbdev/pandocs/src/SGB_Functions.md

 operated approx 2.4% faster than handheld systems.
 Basically, this should be no problem, and the game will just run a little bit faster.
-However sensitive musicians may notice that sound frequencies are a bit too high, programs that support SGB functions may avoid this effect by reducing frequencies of Game Boy sounds when having detected SGB hardware.
+However sensitive musicians may notice that sound frequencies are a bit too high, particularly in programs that use GB sound alongside Kankichi.
+Programs that support SGB functions may avoid this effect by reducing frequencies of Game Boy sounds when having detected SGB hardware.
 Also, "PAL version" SNES models which use a 50Hz display refresh rate (rather than 60Hz) result in